adityachanna/Capstone-Project/README.md

 ---

 ## The Genesis of an Idea

-It was a typical day in summer in Delhi when my CA friend Tushar called, frustration evident in his voice.
-"I've spent three hours trying to find the exact compliance requirements for a project in my internship," he sighed.
-"The Companies Act is a labyrinth, and I'm tired of getting lost in it."
+It was an ordinary summer day in Delhi that my CA friend Tushar phoned, exasperation clear in his tone.
+"I've spent three hours struggling to locate the precise compliance rules for a project during my internship," he breathed.
+"The Companies Act is a maze, and I'm fed up wandering in it."
 That conversation sparked my Capstone Project for the 5-day Gen AI Intensive Course with Google (March 31 - April 4, 2025).
 While others pursued chatbots and content generators, I saw an opportunity to solve a uniquely Indian problem that affects thousands of professionals daily: navigating the behemoth that is the Indian Companies Act, 2013.

 ## The Mountainous Challenge: India's Companies Act